|

 William Lindsey lived

-in the area, and he seemed to have been part of the Long
+in the area, and he seems to have been part of the Long

 Marsh family that has been identified as ancestral to the